OfficeDev/office-js-docs-pr/docs/excel/co-authoring-in-excel-add-ins.md

 ## Caveats to using events with coauthoring

 As described earlier, in some scenarios, triggering events for all coauthors provides an improved user experience.
 However, be aware that in some scenarios this behavior can produce poor user experiences.

 For example, in data validation scenarios, it is common to display UI in response to events.
 The [BindingDataChanged](/javascript/api/office/office.bindingdatachangedeventargs) event described in the previous section runs when either a local user or coauthor (remote) changes the workbook content within the binding.
 If the event handler of the `BindingDataChanged` event displays UI, users will see UI that is unrelated to changes they were working on in the workbook, leading to a poor user experience.
 Avoid displaying UI when using events in your add-in.

+## Avoiding table row coauthoring conflicts

+Updating a table can cause coauthoring conflicts.
+The following guidance should help you avoid issues (and that yellow bar Excel shows asking users to refresh):

+1. Use [`Range.values`](/javascript/api/excel/excel.range#values) instead of [`TableRowCollection.add`](/javascript/api/excel/excel.tablerowcollection#add-index--values-).
+Setting the `Range` values directly below the table automatically expands the table.
+Otherwise, adding table rows through the `Table` APIs results in merge conflicts for coauth users.
+1. There should no [data validation rules](https://support.microsoft.com/office/apply-data-validation-to-cells-29fecbcc-d1b9-42c1-9d76-eff3ce5f7249) applied to cells below the table, unless the data validation is applied to the entire column.

+Note that there are two limitations when using `Range.values` instead of `TableRowCollection.add`:

+1. If there is data under the table, the add-in needs to handle that before setting the range value.
+Using [`Range.insert`](/javascript/api/excel/excel.range##insert-shift-) to insert an empty row will move the data add make space for the expanding table.
+1. You cannot add an empty row to a table with `Range.values`.
+You can work around this with hidden columns or temporary data.

 ## See also